ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/009-broadcast-to-facebook.md

 * <samp>Go Live</samp> — Select **when** your broadcast will post to Facebook.
 Your choices are <samp>Now</samp> and <samp>New Scheduled Live…</samp>

-### Going Live Now
+## Going Live Now

 If you select <samp>Go Live</samp> ➝ <samp>Now (Unscheduled)</samp> you may click the big blue button labeled <samp class="blue">Go Live</samp> in the Main Window to broadcast immediately, or first create a Facebook Post to accompany the video.

 To create a post for your Live broadcast, in the bottom left corner of the Main Window, you'll see a <samp>Description</samp> field and a map pin icon.
 Text entered in the <samp>Description</samp> field will become the text of the post that accompanies your Facebook Live broadcast.

 Clicking the{% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin allows you to tell Facebook where you're broadcasting from, which will be noted in your Facebook Live announcement.
-If your broadcast is public, it will also place you on the [Facebook Live Map](https://www.facebook.com/live/discover/map/).

 Once you've added the content for the post, click the big blue button labeled <samp class="blue">Go Live</samp> in the Main Window to broadcast immediately.

-### Creating a New Scheduled Live
+## Creating a New Scheduled Live

 If you select <samp>Go Live</samp> ➝ <samp>New Scheduled Live</samp>, a sheet appears to help you create a Scheduled Live broadcast, with a description and time for the broadcast.
 These will create an announcement post on Facebook at the <samp>Post to</samp> location.
 At the time you choose, between ten minutes from <em>now</em> and seven days from now, the announcement will turn into a live video post.
 If you'd like an image to accompany the announcement, drag an image onto the circular icon on the right side of the post editor.
 You may click the {% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin icon to add a location for the broadcast.

-To enter a return (new line) in the description field, hold down shift while pressing return.

 [![Figure\: Scheduled Live Announcement Post Editor, annotated](/assets/img/facebook-scheduled-live-editor.png "Scheduled Live Announcement Post Editor.
 Click for full-size image.")](/assets/img/facebook-scheduled-live-editor.png)